Event Space Use

 Outdoor Spaces

-Anyone wishing to use Library property outside the building at the corner of Beaver and Allen (see highlighted area on attached diagram) for speaking and/or distributing petitions, surveys, or other information not of a commercial and/or fund-raising nature may do so after an application is approved by Library staff.
-Outdoor activities and equipment including but not limited to tables and signs must not block or hinder access to any parking, sidewalks, entrances, and exits, and must not harass or intimidate.
+Anyone wishing to use Library property outside the building at the corner of Beaver and Allen (see highlighted area on Beaver & Allen diagram, available upon request) for speaking and/or distributing petitions, surveys, or other information not of a commercial and/or fundraising nature may do so after an application is approved by Library staff.
+Outdoor activities and equipment, including but not limited to tables and signs, must not block or hinder access to any parking, sidewalks, entrances, or exits, and must not harass or intimidate others.

 Distribution of food and/or beverages in the Library's outdoor space requires State College Borough Health & Neighborhood Services approval.
-For more details, visit State College Borough's Public Health information, or Room 221 in the Borough Building, or call (814) 234-7191.
+For more details, email healthdept@statecollegepa.us or call (814) 234-7191.
 Approved Borough forms must be submitted with completed Event Space Applications.

-Due to pedestrian safety concerns, groups using the Library outdoor space will not be provided access to the Library's electrical outlets.
-In order to ensure the normal Library operations are not disturbed, no amplification equipment may be used in the outdoor space during regular Library hours as listed in the Reservations section.
+Due to pedestrian safety concerns, groups using the Library's outdoor space will not be provided access to the Library's electrical outlets.
+To ensure that normal Library operations are not disturbed, no amplification equipment may be used in the outdoor space during regular Library hours (up-to-date hours can be found on the Library website).

 Reservations